|

 FBI Cover-up Continues in OKC.

-The document in question is a hotel receipt for FBI agent Danny Coulsen,
+The document in question is a hotel receipt for FBI agent Danny Coulsen, who was one of the Bureau's counter-terrorism

-The electronic printout shows that Coulsen checked into the Oklahoma City
+experts in the mid-90s.
+The electronic printout shows that Coulsen checked into the Oklahoma City Embassy Suites

-Embassy Suites at twenty minutes after midnight on the morning of
+at twenty minutes after midnight

-Coulsen is not
+Coulsen is not commenting about the document and has

-commenting about the document and has claimed that he was in Fort Worth, Texas on the morning of
+claimed that he was in Fort Worth,

-the 19th before driving to Oklahoma as soon as he
+19th before driving to Oklahoma

-learned of the tragedy at Murrah.
-However, the FBI has listed these
+as soon as he learned of the tragedy at Murrah.

-official records and all others on Coulsen prior to April 19, 1995, as
+However, the FBI has listed these official records and all others on Coulsen prior to April 19, 1995, as

 "Missing".
 So what else is new?